Crime Stoppers: 2 attempts to identify, 2 wanted for felonies

 Attempt to Identify 2

-The Lansing Police Department is investigating a strong-armed robbery that occurred on the 400 block of South Pennsylvania Avenue in the City of Lansing.
-The incident occurred during the early morning hours of July 30, 2019.
-The suspect is described as a black male, approximately 40 years old, 5’6” and has an average build with acne scars on his face.
+The Eaton Count Sheriff’s Office needs help identifying a subject wanted for

+larceny.
+The subject is a white male with dark hair and a long ponytail.
 If you have any information regarding the identity of this subject, or the incident, please contact Crime Stoppers at (517) 483- STOP.

 Wanted For Felonies

-Armisted is a white male.
-He’s 39 years old, stands 5’11″ and weighs about 380 pounds.
-Armisted has black hair and brown eyes.
-He has a Felony Warrant for home invasion out of Lansing.
+Beck is a black male.
+He’s 33 years old, stands 5’11″ and weighs about 270 pounds.
+Beck has black hair and brown eyes.
+He has a Felony Warrant for aggravated assault out of Lansing.

-Malone is a black male.
-He’s 32 years old, stands 6’1” and weighs about 200 pounds.
-Malone has black hair and brown eyes.
-He has a felony warrant for assault out of Lansing.
+Wells is a black female.
+She’s 29 years old, stands 5’8” and weighs about 200 pounds.
+Wells has black hair and brown eyes.
+She has a felony warrant for assault out of Lansing.

 If you have any information concerning these people please call Crime Stoppers at (517) 483-STOP